WizX20/NOW.ApiVersioning/README.md

 # Community

 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/) to clarify expected behavior in our community.
-For more information, see the [FeatureFlag Extensions Code of Conduct](docs/CODE_OF_CONDUCT.md).
+For more information, see the [Code of Conduct](docs/CODE_OF_CONDUCT.md).

 [NOW.ApiVersioning.nuget]: https://www.nuget.org/packages/NOW.ApiVersioning